 Focusing exclusively on children, Little Fish Dental works tirelessly to treat the whole kid.
 Our team would rather help your family understand how to prevent a cavity than fill it!
 Of course, cavities happen and we offer the best in tooth color, BPA-free, mercury-free fillings, along with information and options for prevention.

 Starting kids early with healthy oral habits like brushing and flossing, and healthy life practices such as eating a nutrient rich diet, sets the foundation for healthy living their entire lives.
 Babies as young as a few days old have their tongue ties released (via a laser performed frenectomy).
 This ensures they can nurse properly and relieve mom of painful breastfeeding.

 Addressing issues earlier with your child, such as improper facial development, narrow airway, and snoring or sleep apnea, reduces the risk of developing problems into their teenage and adult years.

 Normal Preventative Cleanings and Maintenance

 Consistent cleanings and maintenance are the hallmark of a healthy mouth.
 Regular checkups offer the chance to catch and treat problems before they become truly difficult.
-To treat the whole kid, Dr. Trout needs to understand the whole kid.
-Receiving a history of your child’s dental and medical records means that Dr. Trout gets a clear picture of everything affecting your child’s health, and can help you get to the cause of the problem, and not just treat the symptoms.
+To treat the whole kid, our dentist needs to understand the whole kid.
+Receiving a history of your child’s dental and medical records means that our dentist gets a clear picture of everything affecting your child’s health, and can help you get to the cause of the problem, and not just treat the symptoms.

 High Risk for Multiple Cavities